Construction of Hierarchically Semi-Separable matrix Representation using Adaptive Johnson-Lindenstrauss Sketching: Range-finder Bounds

 \section{Range-finder Bounds}

-In this section we prove bounds for sketching operators drawn from a JL distribution to approximate the range of $A \in \C^{m \times n}$.
-That is, we aim to show that the JL sketching has the same nice property as Gaussian sketching --- it contains accurate range information, resembling Theorem 10.8 in~\cite{halko2011}.
+In this section, we establish novel bounds for distributional JL sketching operators (\Cref{thm:rangefinderJL}) and SJLT sketching operators (\Cref{range:sjlt}).
+Additionally, we state existing results for Gaussian sketching operators (\Cref{range:gauss}) and SRHT (\Cref{range:fjlt}).
+These bounds demonstrate that the sketch $S$ of a matrix $A$ preserves its approximate range, a necessary property for HSS compression.
+Notably, our results show that JL sketching operators share the same range-preserving property as Gaussian sketching, as established in Theorem 10.8 of~\cite{halko2011}.

-We will prove bounds of the form $\normsq{A - QQ^*A} = \normsq{(I - P_S)A} \leq c_n \sigma_{r+1}$ for some constant $c_n$ dependent on $n$ and $0< r \leq d$.
-Where $S = AR^T = Q \Omega$ and $P_S = SS^\dagger$, we refer to these bounds as \textit{range-finder bounds}.
-In \cite{halko2011} a range-finder bound is proved for Gaussian sketching operators and SRHT.
-We extend their results to sketching operators drawn from a distributional JL family and SJLT.
-We leverage many of the same tools as \cite{halko2011} to prove our results and restate the range-finder bounds for Gaussian sketching operators and SRHT.
-Our new results in this section are \cref{thm:rangefinderJL} and \cref{range:sjlt}.
+Specifically, We prove bounds of the form $\normsq{A - QQ^*A} = \normsq{(I - P_S)A} \leq c_n \sigma_{r+1}$ where $c_n$ is a constant dependent on $n$, $r$ and $d$ such that $0< r \leq d$.
+Here, $S = AR = Q \Omega$ and $P_S = QQ^*$, we refer to these bounds as \textit{range-finder bounds}.
+While \cite{halko2011} prove range-finder bounds for Gaussian sketching operators and SRHT, we extend these results to sketching operators drawn from a distributional JL family and SJLT.
+We leverage many of the same tools as \cite{halko2011} to prove our results and restate the existing bounds and present our novel bounds in \cref{thm:rangefinderJL} and \cref{range:sjlt}.

-The extension of range-finder theory is necessary for \cref{algo::HSScompressNodeAdaptive} where an interpolative decomposition is computed for the sketch $S$ of a low rank block which represents the range of the original low rank block.
-Additionally, the stopping criteria in \cref{algo::HSScompressNodeAdaptive} which determines when $S$ is accurate enough to approximate the low rank block is based on the assumption that a matrix $Q$ which is constructed from a rank revealing QR factorization of the sketch encodes the same range as $A$.
+The extension of range-finder theory is necessary for our HSS compression algorithm, \cref{algo::HSScompressNodeAdaptive}, where an interpolative decomposition is computed for the small sketch $S$ of a low rank block which represents the range of the original large low rank block.

-We begin by recalling Theorem 9.1 from \cite{halko2011} which we leverage in our proof of a range-finder bound for sketching operators that satisfy a distributional JL property defined in \cref{def:distJL} and SJLT defined in \cref{const:sjlt}.